rioualen/gene-regulation/doc/getting_started.rst

 Getting started
 ================================================================

-The above commands and tutorials are designed for a Unix environment, and were tested under the OS Linux Mint Debian Edition (LMDE).
+The commands and tutorials below are designed for a Unix environment, and were tested under the OS Linux Mint Debian Edition (LMDE).

 They assume that the gene-regulation library is downloaded or cloned